sontek/readme/manager.md

 with positive energy (and that could make all the difference).

 ## Working with me
 My job within the team is to provide clarity, direction, and guidance.
-It’s my responsibility to let the team and our stakeholders know what we’re working on and why our projects are essential.
-I’m on the hook for our outcomes, but I expect the team to work with me to make sure we’re making the right decisions.
+It is not my responsibility to decide what is most important to work on or how it is done.
+I will communicate with our customers and stakeholders to make sure our ideas match their desires.

 ### 1:1
 We will have a 1:1 every week for at least 30 minutes.
 These meetings are for